iov-one/ponferrada/README.md

 - `@iov/keycontrol`: manages all private keys and keeps them safe.
 The public API from this package is `UserProfile`.
 - `@iov/crypto`: contains low-level cryptographic functionality.
-- `@iov/core`: the main entrypoint, exposing high-level functionality to easily build blockchain clients.
+- `@iov/multichain`: the high-level functionality to easily build clients that connect to multiple blockchains.
 It uses the keymanagement functionality of `UserProfile`, and the generic blockchain connection of `BcpConnection`, and pulls them together into one `MultiChainSigner`, which can query state and sign transactions on multiple blockchains.

 And we use the following specific packages to connect to each blockchain: